 Different Education Paths

 An ophthalmologist is a medical doctor (M.D.) who specializes in eye care and is trained to perform eye surgery.
 After completing four years of undergraduate studies, ophthalmologists must attend and complete four years of medical school.
 They then do their residency for four years before they are licensed to practice ophthalmology.
-On the other hand, an optometrist is a holder of a degree of doctor of optometry.
+On the other hand, an optometrist is a holder of a Doctor of Optometry.
 Rather than attending medical school, optometrists attend four years of optometry school after their undergraduate studies.
-As a result of these differing education paths, your local optometrist is not licensed to practice surgery, but an ophthalmologist is.
+As a result of these differing education paths, your local optometrist is not licensed to practice surgery but an ophthalmologist is.

 Eye Diagnoses and Treatment